PITUITARY DISEASE

 * Andre "the Giant" Rousimoff, the famous wrestler, had acromegaly; he was 7'4" tall and weighed 520 lb when he died at age 46.
 Several movie villains have been played by acromegalics.
 My favorite is Richard Kiel as "Jaws" from "Moonraker".
 Acromegalic Rondo Hatton (here or here, from the 1940's B-movies, "could have played Frankenstein without make-up".
 Dalip Singh evidently has gigantism-acromegaly; he remains very physically fit.

 The lab workup of acromegaly is straightforward.
 Your screening test is a spot blood insulin-like growth factor I (IGF-I).
-If this is normal, you have ruled out acromegaly.
-Next, attempt suppression of the hGH levels to <1 microgram/L by administering 75 mg of glucose orally (yuck).
+If this is normal, acromegaly is unlikely.
+Next, attempt suppression of the hGH levels to <1 microgram/L by administering 75 grams of glucose orally (yuck).
 If this fails, your patient probably has acromegaly.

 Jaws